rlee32/lbmpp_old/README.md

 Focus is on incompressible, isothermal high-Re flows.
 The ultimate goal is solution-adaptive multi-element airfoil simulations.

-## Assumptions

-1. Incompressible and isothermal fluid.
-2. Coarsest grid and time steps are equal to 1.
-3. D2Q9 lattice sites.

 ## Main Parameters

 1. Mach number: this is the ratio of the boundary condition velocity to the